sozraheem/thesis_2025/README.md

 - For assistance with the implementation of Block-Toeplitz LDA, I used this [repository](https://github.com/thijor/eeg_tutorial_erp) and this [repository](https://github.com/jsosulski/toeplitzlda).
 To anonymize the dataset, I used this [repository](https://github.com/simonkojima/anonymize-bv).

 ## Note to assessors
-After the thesis deadline, this repository has been cleaned up, reorganized, and additional credits/ackowledgements were added.
-After checking I saw that my thesis contained some mistakes, which have been corrected in the updated version (`bsc_thesis_soz`).
+After the thesis submission deadline, this repository was cleaned up and reorganized.
+Additional ackowledgements/credits were added where appropriate.
+Upon review, I also discovered a few minor mistakes in the originally submitted thesis.
+These have been corrected in the updated version in this repository (`bsc_thesis_soz`).